-Aurex and McQuesten (together the "AurMac Property")
+Aurex and McQuesten (together the "AurMac Project")

-On May 24, 2017, the Corporation completed the definitive agreements on the Aurex and McQueston projects subject to TSX Venture approval and in the case of Alexco Resource Corp., requiring the consent of Silver Wheaton and the Government of Canada.
+On May 24, 2017, the Corporation completed the definitive agreements on the Aurex and McQueston properties subject to TSX Venture approval and in the case of Alexco Resource Corp., requiring the consent of Silver Wheaton and the Government of Canada.
 The agreements provided for the Corporation to acquire up to 100% of the Aurex Property ("Property"), from Victoria Gold Corp. ("Victoria") and up to 100% of the McQuesten Property, from Alexco Resource Corp. ("Alexco").
+On April 29, 2022, Alexco sold their interest in the McQuesten property and option agreement to Victoria.
 The Aurex and McQuesten gold properties are contiguous, comprising 8,230 hectares and 1,000 hectares respectively and are both highly prospective for intrusive-related gold mineralization, and include areas of historic gold production (lode and placer), in the prolific Mayo Mining District, Yukon Territory.